The coronavirus outbreak could be a disaster for the census

 “The reality is, we know that there is an undercount among particular communities every census, Lynk says, “and so we’re already fighting an uphill battle.”

 Effective census outreach often means community engagement on a scale that simply can’t happen during a pandemic.
 In New York’s Jackson Heights neighborhood, for example, dozens of volunteers gathered in a public school cafeteria last week to plan how they would encourage their neighbors to participate.
 People crowded around blown-up maps of each neighborhood, identifying houses of worship, banks, and markets where they could set up Mobile Questionnaire Assistance booths to help people navigate the technology needed to respond to the census online.
-There were to be “Text Out The Count” parties on March 22 where groups of friends gathered to send the online census form to hundreds of thousands of New Yorkers using a peer-to-peer texting app.
+There were to be “Text Out the Count” parties on March 22 where groups of friends gathered to send the online census form to hundreds of thousands of New Yorkers using a peer-to-peer texting app.
 On April 18, the city had planned a Day of Action when New Yorkers would canvass their neighborhoods to get people counted and lighten the burden of the federal volunteers.

-A week later, all of these plans have fallen apart.
+A week later, these plans have mostly fallen apart.
 “As a Mayoral Initiative, NYC Census 2020 will follow the directives and guidelines of the Department of Health and Mental Hygiene and the Center for Disease Control,” says Julie Menin, the NYC Census director.
 “This means we will not be holding any in-person gatherings or street canvassing.
 Our town halls, teach-ins, and phone- and text-banking will all be held remotely, through video conferencing whenever possible.”

 Marc Morial, the president of the National Urban League and former mayor of New Orleans, worries that the current chaos could result in an undercount.
 “The hard-to-count, which in too many instances waits on the door-knocker, could be left out,” he says.
 “The door-knocker program is scheduled to begin in May.
 They’re doing hiring now, training now.
 All of that is going to be negatively affected by the pandemic and the states of emergency.”

-Note: Correction: An earlier version of this story misstated which census deadlines would require an act of Congress to change.
-The December 31, 2020 and April 1, 2021 statutory deadlines, not the July 31, 2020 self-reporting deadline, would require congressional approval.